Restoring Critical Habitat in the Bering Sea

 What is the project and why is it important?

 The Bering Sea is an area rich in biodiversity.
 It contains critical habitat designated by both the federal government and the State of Alaska to protect several important species that call it home, including the endangered Steller sea lion, and two bird species—the threatened Steller’s eider and the endangered short-tailed albatross.
 The Bering Sea also supports some of the largest commercial fisheries in both Alaska and the United States, providing an important economic and food resource for the local community and the nation at large.
 Unfortunately, large amounts of debris accumulate in many of these critical habitat areas, with the most prevalent types being those most prone to causing entanglements (such as nets, crab pot lines, and packing bands).

-Through these projects, the SSSC is working with local communities in the Bering Sea to remove and dispose of large accumulations of marine debris from critical habitat areas.
-Their aim is to restore habitat and prevent harmful wildlife interactions.
-The collected debris is analyzed to determine the overall composition by type and the accumulation rate by quantity at each location.
-The SSSC is also working to determine the sources of derelict fishing nets found through this removal project by cataloging and tracking net samples.
+Through these projects, the SSSC worked with local communities in the Bering Sea to remove and dispose of large accumulations of marine debris from critical habitat areas.
+Their aim was to restore habitat and prevent harmful wildlife interactions.
+The collected debris was analyzed to determine the overall composition by type and the accumulation rate by quantity at each location.
+The SSSC also worked to determine the sources of derelict fishing nets found through this removal project by cataloging and tracking net samples.